Adron/VidStreamHacking/advocate.md

 5. [LinkedIn](https://www.linkedin.com/).
 Post in the feed.
 Possibly post in other locations depending on what you're connected with and to whom.
 6. [Google+](https://plus.google.com/).
 I suppose this is ... maybe not worth it but if you've got an account you might as well right?
 7. [Facebook](https://www.facebook.com/).
 Reluctantly, yes, one ought to post this on Facebook probably.
+8. Got an email newsletter or something like [Mailchimp](https://mailchimp.com/)?
+Send out when you schedule an event and the moment you go live (maybe? depending on what your newsletter is for).

 *Other Possible Mediums (I'm still researching their efficacy)*